tob1k/challenge/README.md

 ## License

-This project is part of the ShiftCare technical challenge.
+This project is for demonstration purposes.